 I ended up waking up early (like before my normal time) every day, but I woke up refreshed so that was okay.
 I also didn’t sit out on the beach for more than ten minutes because it rained every day.

-Things To Do If It Rains On Your Beach Vacation
+11 Things To Do If It Rains On Your Beach Vacation

 If you’re staying at a resort, you may want to ask the concierge if the hotel has any games available.
-The one we stayed at recently has a kid zone.
+The one we stayed at had a kid zone.
 I didn’t go in there, but I imagine there were activities for kids.
 You might be able to borrow one if the weather is bad.

-Go the the movies.
+Go to the movies

-We camped every year, and it would rain at least once each trip.
+Growing up, we went camping every year, and it would rain at least once each trip.
 It was always something we could deal with.
 We hung out under tarps and were still able to grill.
 Until the one year we couldn’t.

-I don’t remember what the movie was, but I do remember my dad’s fortune was “Get ready.
+I don’t remember what the movie was, but I do remember my dad’s fortune cookie’s fortune was, “Be prepared.
 An old love will be returning soon.”
 He laughed, then passed the fortune to the right (my mom was on his left).
 The person on his right laughed, then passed it to his right.
 The fortune went all around the table of 30 before finally getting to my mom.

 I don’t remember much else from that camping trip, but I remember that moment — which would have never happened if it didn’t rain.

-Have a spa day.
+Have a spa day

-Go out to eat.
+Go out to eat